-The first coronavirus case reported on 13 March 2020.
+The first coronavirus case was reported on 13 March 2020.

-- The Government established the Cabinet sub-committee, Emergency Task Force, Regional and Sector Committees to implement the COVID-19 Emergency Plan and declared a national state of emergency - Partial lockdown for 21 days beginning midnight of 15 April 2020.
-Government announced a one-month extension of the National Emergency in Eswatini with effect from 19 May 2020. - Operation permits for non-essential businesses revoked beginning 24 April, that include car dealerships, craft vendors, photographic studios, agents and consultants, dry cleaners, driving schools, furniture shops, general dealers not selling food items, car wash business, casinos and gambling shops, clothing shops (excluding baby shops) - Only essential sectors as identified allowed to operate and to also follow WHO Guidelines: - Suspension of private and public gatherings of 50 people or more - Closure of schools - Suspension of non-essential travel for all citizens - Recruitment and training of health workers, including scheduled onsite trainings of army personnel on screening at informal points of entry - Intensive screening and mandatory self-isolation for residents/citizens coming from high risk countries, - Enhanced coordination and collaboration among stakeholders through one channel of communication and conducting joint inspections, - Collaboration with neighboring countries through sharing of information on national developments that impact the movement of goods across the border, - Provision of PPE to staff and sensitization on the pandemic. - Restricted entry to foreign nationals coming from high-risk countries. - The Government issued a supplementary budget for public healthcare amounting to E100 million (app.
-US\$ 5.38 million) or 0.14 percent of GDP. - Redirected low priority recurrent spending to the fight against the pandemic and health infrastructure

-- Contact Point for information on measures affecting trade set up and appointed including the contact details provided. - Manufacturing and Processing: - Government recommended the introduction of more shifts to limit the number of employees in factory floors and restrict the number of employees in any defined working area. - Businesses obliged to ensure compliance with the World Health Organization's social distancing guidelines (1.5-meter distance between 2 individuals). - In terms of hygiene the following for businesses to comply with: - Reinforcement of cleaning and sanitization protocols,
+Preventive Measures in Place The Government established the Cabinet sub-committee, Emergency Task Force, Regional and Sector Committees to implement the COVID-19 Emergency Plan and declared a national state of emergency Partial lockdown to continue.
+Government announced a one-month extension of the National Emergency in Eswatini with effect from 19 May 2020.
+Operation permits for non-essential businesses revoked beginning 24 April, that include car dealerships, craft vendors, photographic studios, agents and consultants, dry cleaners, driving schools, furniture shops, general dealers not selling food items, car wash business, casinos and gambling shops, clothing shops (excluding baby shops) Only essential sectors as identified allowed to operate and to also follow WHO Guidelines; Suspension of private and public gatherings of 50 people or more Closure of schools Suspension of non-essential travel for all citizens Recruitment and training of health workers, including scheduled onsite trainings of army personnel on screening at informal points of entry Intensive screening and mandatory self-isolation for residents/citizens coming from high risk countries, Enhanced coordination and collaboration among stakeholders through one channel of communication and conducting joint inspections, Collaboration with neighboring countries through sharing of information on national developments that impact the movement of goods across the borde Provision of PPE to staff and sensitization on the pandemic, Restricted entry to foreign nationals coming from high-risk countries.
+The Government issued a supplementary budget for public healthcare amounting to E100 million (app.
+US\$ 5.38 million) or 0.14 percent of GDP.
+Redirected low priority recurrent spending to the fight against the pandemic and health infrastructure Trade Facilitation / Business Support 2020.
+On July 29th 2020 Eswatini secured US\$110.4 million (100 percent of quota) from the IMF in emergency financial assistance under the Rapid Financing Instrument) to meet the urgent balance of payment needs stemming from the COVID-19 pandemic.
+The Fiscal Year 2020-21 (FY20/21) supplementary budget reprioritizes publi spending towards health care and support to vulnerable groups to mitigate the impact of the crisis on households and businesses.
+On 25th July 2020 the Eswatini Central Bank cut its base rate by 25 basis points to 3.75% to counter a coronavirus-linked downturn.
+Contact Point for information on measures affecting trade set up and appointed including the contact details provided.
+Manufacturing and Processing: Government recommended the introduction of more shifts to limit the numbe of employees in factory floors and restrict the number of employees in any defined working area.
+Businesses obliged to ensure compliance with the World Health Organization's social distancing guidelines (1.5-meter distance between 2 individuals).
+In terms of hygiene the following for businesses to comply with: Reinforcement of cleaning and sanitization protocols,